Fearmongering

 We choose to be a success.

 There is no political savior that will choose this for us.
-But what he has been doing is creating a symbiotic dependence so that the base cannot survive on their own, can’t think on their own, and especially are not capable of saving themselves as Americans have always been able to do.
+But what this new savior has been doing is creating a symbiotic dependence so that the base cannot survive on their own, can’t think on their own, and especially are not capable of saving themselves as Americans have always been able to do.

 No more fictions.
 No more stories in the head.
 No more political savior.
 No more victims.
 No more shirking responsibility.